 Which were all delicious.
 My favourite was the crab paste and chive.
-With the sandwhiches being open there was a smaller amount of bread which meant they were not as filling as some afternoon teas I eaten.
-This was lovely as I found by the time we got to the swet course I didn’t feel like I had ate too much as was able to fully enjoy the afternoon tea.
+With the sandwiches being open there was a smaller amount of bread which meant they were not as filling as some afternoon teas I have eaten.
+This was lovely as I found by the time we got to the sweet course I didn’t feel like I had ate too much as was able to fully enjoy the afternoon tea.

 There were two Wedgwood fruit scones with clotted cream and strawberry preserve.
-The scones were lovely and the jam had a lovely strawberry flavour and was packed with friut.
+The scones were lovely and the jam had a lovely strawberry flavour and was packed with fruit.

 For the sweet course there was: